 Binti has requested this book many times.
 We often go through it copying the hand movements, such as waving and hugging to say ‘I love you.’
 Large, colourful pictures throughout starting with the caption ‘hands can….’
 Definitely a winner in our house!

-- Global Babies
+- go to link Global Babies

 We’ve had this one for quite a while now, beautiful pictures of babies from around the world with a very small amount of text on each page.
 I found Binti the other day sitting there just looking through it.
 There’s one page with a sweet little baby from South Africa sticking his tongue out, each time she gets to that page she likes to do the same thing.